I recently had the opportunity to try out and sample the Arabic edition of the well-known Rocket Languages series.

 And through no fault of their own.

-For this reason, I refused to review Rocket Arabic for a long time (even tweeting this out a few years ago):
+For this reason, I refused to review Rocket Arabic for a long time (even tweeting this out at one point years ago):

 Anyone leaving links to Rocket language products on my site are instantly banned.
 Constant spam from their affiliates. @rocketlanguages